calderonalexis/Resume/README.md

 I'm passionate about technologies and new challenges with hands-on experience in IT networks, and security.
 For over 5 years of success in implementation, design, support, and operation of LAN/WAN/WLAN networking providing network engineering, and facilitating the upgrading of components and networks' systems as well as securing its hardening.

-As a Cloud Engineer, I have experience managing and implementing highly available, scalable, and secure cloud based solutions & services.
-I have experience monitoring and resolving issues related to infrastructure and cloud services using cloud native tools.
-I am a collaborative team player with excellent communication skills, and I work closely with software development teams and architects to ensure that solutions are designed and implemented efficiently.
-I love staying up-to-date with emerging cloud technologies and industry trends.

 ### _WORK EXPERIENCE_

 #### SONDA S.A | Santigo, RM, Chile.